mikeizbicki/cmc-csci143/week_01/README.md

     1. `docker exec`: runs a command in a container without creating a new container
     1. `docker build`: creates a new "container image"
         1. `-t`: name the image
+    1. `docker logs`: shows the output of the container
+        1. `-f` follow mode
     1. `Dockerfile`: the instructions for creating a new image

 1. More unix shell